Jusgund

-Jusgund is a village in Drass tehsil in Kargil district of the Indian union territory of Ladakh.
-The village is located 30 kilometres from the district headquarters Kargil.
+Jusgund (also called Jasgound) is a village in Drass tehsil in Drass district of the Indian union territory of Ladakh.
+The village is located 30 kilometres from Kargil.

 Demographics

 According to the 2011 census of India, Jusgund had 53 households.
 The literacy rate of Jusgund village is 78.92%.
 In Jusgund, Male literacy stands at 88.46% while the female literacy rate was 69.68%.